-YbTi$_3$Bi$_4$ single crystals are grown through a bismuth self-flux.
-Elemental reagents of Yb (Alfa 99.9\%), Ti (Alfa 99.9\% powder), and Bi (Alfa 99.999\% low-oxide shot) were combined at a 2:3:12 ratio into 2~mL Canfield crucibles fitted with a catch crucible and a porous frit \cite{Canfield}.
+YbTi$_3$Bi$_4$ single crystals were grown through bismuth self-flux.
+Elemental reagents of Yb (Alfa 99.9\%), Ti (Alfa 99.9\% powder), and Bi (Alfa 99.999\% low-oxide shot) were combined in 2:3:12 ratio into 2~mL Canfield crucibles fitted with a catch crucible and a porous frit \cite{Canfield}.
 The crucibles were sealed under approximately 0.7~atm of argon gas in fused silica ampoules.
 Each composition was heated to 1050 \degree C at a rate of 200 \degree C/hr.
-Samples were allowed to thermalize and homogenize at 1050 \degree C for 12-18~h before cooling to 500 \degree C at a rate of 2\ degree C/hr.
-Excess bismuth was removed through centrifugation at 500 \degree C. The synchrotron-based ARPES experiments were performed at the ALS beamlines 10.0.1.1 and 4.0.3 equipped with a R4000 and R8000 hemispherical electron analyzer.
-The angular and energy resolution were set at better than 0.2 \degree and 15 meV, respectively.
-High-quality single crystals were cut into small pieces and mounted on a copper post using a Torr seal.
+Samples were allowed to thermalize and homogenize at 1050 \degree C for 12-18~hr before cooling to 500 \degree C at a rate of 2\ degree C/hr.
+Excess bismuth was removed through centrifugation at 500 \degree C.\\

+Synchrotron-based ARPES experiments were performed at the ALS beamlines 10.0.1.1 and 4.0.3 at a temperature of 15 K equipped with R4000 and R8000 hemispherical electron analyzers.
+Additional ARPES experiments were carried out at the Stanford Synchrotron Radiation Lightsource end station 5-2 at 15 K. The angular and energy resolution were set at better than 0.2\degree and 15 meV, respectively.
+High-quality single crystals were cut into small pieces and mounted on a copper post using silver epoxy.
 Ceramic posts were attached on top of the samples.
-To avoid any oxidation, the sample preparation was performed inside a glove box.
-The samples were then loaded into the main chamber which was cooled and pumped down for a few hours.
-The measurements were carried out at a temperature of 11 K. The pressure in the UHV chamber was maintained in the order of 10$^{-11}$ Torr.
-All the electronic structure calculations were performed within the density functional theory (DFT) framework using a plane wave basis set as implemented in the Vienna Ab initio Simulation Package (VASP) \cite{Kohn,kresse1996efficient}.
-The standard projector-augmented-wave (PAW) pseudopotentials were used \cite{kresse1999ultrasoft}.
-The kinetic energy cutoff for the plane wave basis was set to 500 eV.
-A Gamma-centered 10 $\times$ 10 $\times$ 10 \textit{k}-mesh was used for the \textit{k}-space integration.
-The SCAN (strongly constrained and appropriately normed) functional was adopted to treat the correlation effects properly \cite{SunPRL, SunNature}.
-The DFT calculations were performed by fully relaxing the lattice parameters and the atomic positions until the force on each atom became less than 0.001 eV\AA.
-The relaxed lattice parameters are a=5.862 \AA, b=10.385 \AA, c=24.838 \AA, which are very close to the experimental values.
+To avoid oxidation, samples were prepared in a glove box, and loaded into the main chamber which was cooled and pumped down for a few hours.
+Measurements were carried out at 11 K. Pressure in the UHV chamber was maintained at around 10$^{-11}$ Torr.\\